- How do I find a good female driving instructor?

 Just like how there are few female driving instructors in the UK, there are also fewer automatic driving instructors.
 So, if you’re looking for a female automatic driving instructor they can be hard to come across.

 That said, it’s certainly not impossible.
 If you want to take automatic driving lessons and you decide that a female instructor is best for you then it’s worth pursuing - it’s important that you’re comfortable with your driving instructor in order to give yourself the best chance of learning quickly and passing your test first time.
-You may just need to wait that little bit longer before your first lesson.

 See driving lesson prices in your area